Dimerco: History

-During this time, China's ‘open-door policy’ allowed limited direct foreign investment.
-Dimerco set up its first office in a single suite of the Shanghai Peace Hotel in July 1991 with the aim to establish China as a core market.
-As part of a major expansion offices were opened in Beijing, Xiamen, Qingdao, Fuzhou, Shenzhen, Tianjin, and Guangzhou bringing the total to 38.
+During this time, China's 'open-door policy' allowed limited direct foreign investment.
+In July 1991, Dimerco established its first office in the Shanghai Peace Hotel with the aim of building a strong presence in China.
+Additional offices were opened in Beijing, Xiamen, Qingdao, Fuzhou, Shenzhen, Tianjin, and Guangzhou, bringing the total to 38.

-On Oct 15, 2001, Dimerco was publicly listed on the Gre Tai Securities Market (now the Taipei Exchange) and the strategy was formulated to be The Most Competitive Global Transportation & Logistics Service Provider, Integrator & Consultant.
+On October 15, 2001, Dimerco was publicly listed on the Gre Tai Securities Market (now the Taipei Exchange).

-New markets were exploited in India, USA and Europe.
+New markets were exploited in India, US and Europe.
 In 2014, Dimerco achieved Top 10 APAC 3PL by air freight volume (Armstrong & Associates).

 In 2020, Dimerco and Elanders entered joint venture for air and sea freight forwarding business in the newly founded German subsidiary of Swedish public company Elanders Group, ITG Air & Sea GmbH.

 Dimerco exceeded revenue and profit forecasts in 2020, despite the challenges of the global pandemic.